Management of Nausea and Vomiting

-The serotonin antagonists have been reported to achieve complete control of emesis in 30% to 50% of patients receiving cisplatin.
-These agents have also proved to be at least as effective against other chemotherapeutic agents, with complete control rates of about 70%.
+The serotonin antagonists have been reported to achieve complete control of acute emesis in 30% to 50% of patients receiving cisplatin.
+These agents have also proved to be at least as effective against other chemotherapeutic agents, with acute-emesis control rates of about 50% to 56%.

 Many trials have examined the benefit of adding corticosteroids to a serotonin antagonist.
-Typically, the complete control of emesis is improved by 10% to 20% in patients receiving highly emetic chemotherapy.
-Both the American Society of Clinical Oncology and the MASCC guidelines recommend that a corticosteroid be added whenever a serotonin antagonist is indicated (ie, in all patients receiving chemotherapy of high emetic risk).
+Typically, the control of acute emesis is improved by 10% in patients receiving highly emetic chemotherapy.
+Both the American Society of Clinical Oncology and the MASCC guidelines recommend that a corticosteroid be added whenever a serotonin antagonist is indicated (ie, in all patients receiving chemotherapy associated with high emetic risk).

-Dexamethasone dosages have generally ranged from 4 to 20 mg/d.
-In a randomized trial in patients receiving chemotherapy of high emetic risk, a single 20-mg dose was superior in completely controlling both nausea and vomiting.
+Dexamethasone dosages have generally ranged from 4 to 20 mg/day.
+In a randomized trial in patients receiving chemotherapy of high emetic risk, a single 20-mg dose prior to chemotherapy was superior in completely controlling both nausea and vomiting.
 Thus, the 20-mg dose is recommended in this setting.
 For patients receiving chemotherapy of moderate emetic risk, a single 8-mg dose may be used.
 In patients receiving aprepitant, which inhibits dexamethasone metabolism, a lower dose of dexamethasone may be sufficient.

 Toxicities associated with short courses of dexamethasone used for antiemetic therapy have been mild and generally consist of insomnia and mild epigastric burning.
-Care using this agent in patients with diabetes is particularly warranted.
+Care using this agent is particularly warranted in patients with diabetes.

-Metoclopramide has proved to be generally safe and effective when given in high intravenous doses.
+Metoclopramide has proved to be generally safe and effective when given in high intravenous doses prior to chemotherapy.
 Metoclopramide was thought to function as an antiemetic through blockade of dopamine receptors.
 However, high concentrations of this agent effectively block 5-HT3 receptors as well.

-High-dose metoclopramide is a second-choice agent, after the serotonin antagonists, in patients receiving cisplatin.
+High-dose metoclopramide is a second-choice agent, after the serotonin antagonists, in patients receiving cisplatin and other chemotherapy agents.